Kerplunk (album): Composition and lyrics

-Tracks
+Songs

 Gaar noted that there was a definable Green Day sound to Kerplunk that 39/Smooth lacked, encapsulated by its opening track "2000 Light Years Away".
 PopMatters contributor Chris Conaton explained this as Armstrong's guitar work being straightforward "but catchy, and Dirnt echoes them without exactly doubling them.
 Cool keeps the beat steady but throws in exciting fills throughout, too, with pounding crash cymbals and tight snare rolls."
 Instead of it having a guitar solo following the second verse, emphasis is placed on Dirnt's bassline, which repeats the bassline heard in the rest of the song, something he felt as an interesting decision.
 The song is inspired by Adrienne Nesser, who Armstrong met while the band were in Minneapolis, Minnesota.
 The narrator sings about a girl that he misses a lot despite not knowing her that well.
+(Note: Jason Heller of The A.V.
+Club commented that it also dealt with being bored and suffering from loneliness, which would reappear as a topic in "Longview" (1994) two years later.)
 "One for the Razorbacks" tackles the theme of insanity, with the narrator attempting to console his friend who is going through heartbreak.

 "Welcome to Paradise" was inspired by a warehouse above a brothel in West Oakland, Oakland, California.
 Armstrong was squatting at this place, located on the corner of West 7th and Peralta, with Dirnt in 1989.
 Myers said the song glamorized the dilapidation of the build and the emotions behind living on one's own for the first time in their life.
 Gaar noted that during the instrumental break, there was a descending riff which "built in intensity each time it repeated, cracking with all the force of a tightly controlled whip."
 Partridge said Armstrong's idea of "paradise" is intended as being both "sincerely and facetiously", and he added that the break served to represent a "mix of fear and excitement".
-It would later be re-recorded for the band's third album, Dookie, and released as a single, changing some guitar feedback in the interlude and adding some minor tweaks.
+It would later be re-recorded for the band's third album, Dookie (1994), and released as a single.

 Erica Paleno, Armstrong's first serious partner, said "Christie Rd." was about her sneaking out of the house after being grounded by her mother, only to meet Armstrong at local train tracks.
 Myers saw it as an observation on streetlife, where Armstrong summarized living in Oakland, "in what sounds like a sequel to the 'Dear Mother ...' letter-writing tone of 'Welcome to Paradise.'"
 Gaar said the namesake road could be found on the outskirts of Rodeo, close to some train tracks.
 Nina Corcoran of Consequence said that loitering around tracks was typically a way of staving off boredom, but for Armstrong, it felt like the choice of a person seeking a "place of solace, where loneliness switches to intentional solitude and the drone of daily life complements the sunset."